Fujifilm 200 Color Negative 35 mm Film Review with Sample Photos in Paris, France!

 1. THE FILM IS SUPER AFFORDABLE!

 If you’ve ever tried shooting instant film, you’ll quickly learn it’s EXPENSIVE.
 The good news is, the Instax Mini film is the cheapest out of all of them.
-Especially if you buy in bulk on Amazon, the photographs can end up being as low as $0.75 each.
+Especially if you buy on Amazon, the photographs can end up being as low as $0.75 each.
 With other instant film brands, they can cost as much as $3-4 per photograph (or even more depending on the format), which can get pricey REALLY quickly.
 Because of this, the Instax Mini is one of the most approachable instant film cameras, especially if you’re not a professional photographer and just want to capture everyday moments with your friends and family.
 But also, if you ARE a professional photographer, you aren’t going to break the bank shooting with the Instax Mini.

 2. THE CAMERA IS FULLY AUTOMATIC & EASY TO USE!